SmartAid009/funcodes/README.md

 I will post here some fun codes.
-This may help you understand some concepts of ........(I don'k know) while preparing of eJPT.
+This may help you understand some concepts of ........(I don'k know) while preparing  eJPT.